notflask/notflask/README.md

 ## ⚡️ Experience

 I like to say that I'm full-stack, though I'm mostly experienced in backend systems.
-I highly leverage [Python](https://www.python.org/) to build scalable realtime systems, and I pair that with React on the frontend.
-I've been working with React for about 1 year, Python for almost 3, and JavaScript for more than 2 years.
+I highly leverage [Python](https://www.python.org/) to build backend systems, and I pair that with React on the frontend.
+I've been working with React for about 1.5 year, Python for almost 3, and JavaScript for more than 2 years.

 ## 📫 Contact